CEED/libCEED/doc/libCEED.md

 impact many applications from a single implementation.

-Our long-term vision is to include a variety of back-end implementations in libCEED, ranging from reference kernels, to highly optimized kernels targeting specific devices (e.g. GPUs) or specific polynomial orders.
+Our long-term vision is to include a variety of back-end implementations in libCEED, ranging from reference kernels to highly optimized kernels targeting specific devices (e.g. GPUs) or specific polynomial orders.
 A simple reference back-end implementation is provided in the file [ceed-ref.c](https://github.com/CEED/libCEED/blob/master/ceed-ref.c).